Stuffed squash with lentils, cranberries and wild rice (a Midwestern twist)

 Recipe, photo and text by twincitiesherbs.com.

-Sorrel and nettle stew (Sóska és csalán fözelék)
+Sorrel nettle stew (Sóska csalán fözelék)

 Every year, I look forward to spring just so I can make this dish.
 The main ingredients are sorrel and nettle.
-The sorrel gives a really nice, pleasant lemony flavor and the nettles add the substance, texture and protein to the dish.
+The sorrel gives a pleasant lemony flavor and the nettles add the substance, texture and protein to the dish.
 It is a simple recipe to make, the hardest part is really to find the sorrel and the nettles.
-Our ancestors regularly ate them in the spring but today unfortunatelly they are seldom available in stores.
+Our ancestors regularly ate them in the spring but today unfortunately they are seldom available in stores.
 My recipe is based on the Hungarian sorrel stew recipe (sóska fözelék) with the addition of the nettles.
 Years ago, I could not find any recipes that had nettles so I decided to experiment.
 In my opinion, the results are fantastic.

 Before I post the recipe, I would like to talk about nettles and sorrel.
 Nettle is like the super food of the US and Europe.
 When I think of Nettles, two things come to my mind: nutritive tonic and the kidneys.
 It is very high in protein, vitamins, and minerals and makes a nutritious food for sure.
-Just to demonstrate its high protein content, Nettles have 40-45 grams of protein compared to beef that has 20 grams.
-It is rich in iron, silica and potassium.
-It also supplies vital energy to the kidneys that can be helpful for everybody but especially during pregnancy, menopausal years and old age.
-In general, it is safe to include in the diet and should be consumed during the spring months.
-Just make sure you get the leaves before the plants start flowering.
+With its sharp, tangy taste, sorrel adds zest to dishes.
+However, it is not just added for its flavor but it is also a nutritious goodness.
+Sorrel is a green leafy vegetable with packed with vitamins and minerals.
+No wonder our ancestors frequently included them in their diet.

 RECIPE